fungsi1984/rusty/README.md

     - 2326-4, our first unsafe
 - 2416, it is using trie
 - 2583, tree
+- 2641, still troublesome
+    - 2641-10, peak of parsing input output tree without Some() and make it clean
 - 3217,
   - 3217-3, completely remove all unwrap